-Looking for something a bit off the beaten path in Paris?
-Visiting with kids?
+Are you looking for something a bit off the beaten path in Paris?
+Are you visiting with kids?
 If so, the sprawling Science and Industry Museum/Center in Paris (Cité des Sciences et de l'Industrie) is a delightful place to spend a morning or afternoon in pursuit of fun, learning, and discovery.
 Designed for children aged 2 to 18, this vast center includes numerous thematic attractions and areas, including an impressive planetarium.

 With permanent and temporary exhibition spaces organized by target age group, the museum explores topics as varied as physics, geography, geometry, media and technology, space exploration, engineering and amazing inventions, and human anatomy.
-There's even an enormous reflective geodesic dome housing a panoramic theatre in close proximity to the main center, lending the whole complex a futuristic feel-- if one that, ironically, is already starting to feel a tiny bit dated.
+There's even an enormous reflective geodesic dome housing a panoramic theatre close to the main center, lending the whole complex a futuristic feel—if one that, ironically, is already starting to feel a tiny bit dated.